-Overall, there has been an increase in employee expenses due to Council's Enterprise Bargaining Agreement and level increments.
+Overall, there has been an increase in employee expenses due to the negotiation of new Enterprise Bargaining Agreements, level increments and the increased operations of the Caravan Park.

-The 2021/22 budget provides for a slight increase to 60.34 Full-Time Equivalents (FTE) due to the increased operation of the Bordertown Caravan Park and the hosting of the Masters Games in April 2022.
+The 2023/24 budget provides for a slight increase to 62.28 Full-Time Equivalents (FTE) due to the increased staffing at the Bordertown Caravan Park .